IPad (7th generation): History

-Significantly, the body dimensions of the 2019 10.2" iPad have been enlarged to match that of the iPad Air (3rd Generation) and the previous generation 10.5" iPad Pro, allowing the Smart Keyboard to be used for all three models.
+Notably, the body dimensions of the 2019 10.2" iPad have been enlarged to match that of the third generation iPad Air and the previous generation 10.5" iPad Pro, allowing the Smart Keyboard to be used for all three models.
 In addition to eliminating recharging and Bluetooth pairing, the direct connection satisfies the education market's requirement for direct connection only during standardized tests.
 All iPads also retain backwards compatibility with third-party accessory Bluetooth keyboards.

+Following the announcement at Apple's WWDC 2025, the seventh-generation iPad no longer supports the major software update starting with iPadOS 26 onwards.

 Reception

 The 2019 10.2-inch iPad was criticized for the a lack of a processor upgrade over the previous year's 9.7-inch model.
 However, while the A10 processor itself has not been upgraded to a later processor, the system-on-chip housing the A10 chip in the 2019 10.2-inch iPad has been upgraded to include 3 GB of RAM, 50% more than the previous year's model.
 Battery life has also been praised for the A10 series.